Demographics of Filipino Americans: Greater Los Angeles

 Filipino pensionados began arriving to the region in 1903, including Ventura County; others attended schools in Los Angeles County, including the University of Southern California, and University of California - Los Angeles.
 In the 1920s, the area now known as Little Tokyo was known as Little Manila, where the first concentration of Filipino immigrants in Los Angeles lived.
 In 1930, one in five Filipinos in the United States called Los Angeles County home.
 The number of Filipinos in the area expanded in the winter season to work temporary jobs.
 In 1937, the first Filipina American graduated from UCLA.
 In 1940, there were 4,503 Filipinos living in the City of Los Angeles.
 Little Manila extended to the Bunker Hill and Civic Center areas of Los Angeles, but was forced to relocate to the Temple-Beverly Corridor in the 1950s and 1960s; it has since been largely forgotten.
 In the 20th century, Filipino sailors with the United States Navy began to be stationed in Oxnard and Long Beach, developing military related Filipino enclaves; Long Beach community began in the 1940s, the Oxnard community saw significant growth after the 1960s.
 According to the 1970 United States census, the Los Angeles-Long Beach metropolitan area had the third largest Filipino American population in the United States at that time (32,018).
 In the 1980s, there were 219,653 Filipinos in Los Angeles County.
 In 1985, Helen Agcaoili Summers Brown opened the Filipino American Reading Room and Library.
 In 1990, there were more Filipinos living in suburban Los Angeles (160,778), than in urban Los Angeles (135,336).
 In 1996 one in four of Asian Americans in Los Angeles was Filipino.
 In the last two decades of the 20th century Filipinos were the second-largest population of Asian Americans in the region, however one writer described the population as having a "residential invisibility", with other Asian American populations being more visible.

 Greater Los Angeles is the metropolitan area home to the most Filipino Americans, with the population numbered around 606,657 in 2010; Los Angeles County alone accounted for over 374,285 Filipinos, the most of any single county in the U.S. The Los Angeles region has the second-largest concentrated population of Filipinos in the world, surpassed only by Manila.
 Greater Los Angeles is also home to the largest number of Filipino immigrants (16% of the total Filipino immigrant population of the United States), as of 2011.
 Filipinos are the second-largest group of Asian Americans in the region; however, in 2010, Filipinos were the largest population of Asian Americans within the city of Los Angeles.
+In 2016, among those surveyed for a report entitled The Color of Wealth in Los Angeles, Filipino Americans had the second-largest proportion of college graduates, with 76.2% having at least a bachelor's degree.